Scottts/Kelux/README.md

 # Kelux
 ### This project is licensed under Apache 2.0.
-*See the "LICENSE" script for details.*
+*See the "LICENSE" file for details.*

 ---